Master Syllabus RT1112, Respiratory Diseases

 Program and/or Department Mission Statement

-The respiratory therapy program of Seward County Community College will provide an educational forum responsive to the needs of the health care community by developing competent and compassionate respiratory care practitioners.
+The respiratory care program of Seward County Community College will provide an educational forum responsive to the needs of the health care community by developing competent and compassionate respiratory care practitioners.

 SCCC Outcomes